Oregon general contractor license requirements

 General Liability insurance

-All general contractors in Oregon must have general liability insurance.
+All general contractors in Oregon are required to have general liability insurance.
 The required insurance varies by endorsement.

 - Coverage minimums range from $100,000 to $500,000 per occurrence for residential structures licenses.

-- Commercial licenses must have $500,000 per occurrence and $2 million aggregate insurance limits.
+- Commercial licenses require $500,000 per occurrence and $1 million or $2 million aggregate insurance limits, depending on your level.

-General liability insurance helps protect you against claims related to property damage and injuries (to non-employees) caused by your business.
+General liability insurance can help protect you against claims related to property damage and injuries (to non-employees) caused by your business.
 It also helps with court costs and legal fees you may incur to defend your business against a claim.

 Learn more about general liability for contractors.